Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space: T-embeddings and origami maps of Aztec diamonds

 \end{definition} Given a finite weighted planar bipartite graph~$\cG$ with a marked `outer' face~$f_\mathrm{out}$, let~$\cG^*$ denote the \emph{augmented dual} graph to~$\cG$, constructed as follows (see Fig.~\ref{fig:A-update}): \begin{itemize} \item to each inner face of~$\cG$, a vertex of~$\cG^*$ is associated; \item $\deg f_\mathrm{out}$ vertices are associated to the outer face~$f_\mathrm{out}$ of~$\cG$; \item to each edge of~$\cG$, a dual edge of~$\cG^*$ is associated; \item an additional cycle of length~$\deg f_\mathrm{out}$ connecting the outer vertices is included into~$\cG^*$ (note that this cycle is not included into the graph~$\cG^*$ in the notation of~\cite{CLR1}). \end{itemize}

-\begin{definition} A \emph{t-embedding} of a finite weighted planar bipartite graph~$\cG$ is an embedding $\cT:\cG^*\to\C$ of its augmented dual $\cG^*$ such that the following conditions are satisfied: \begin{itemize} \item under the embedding~$\cT$, the edges of~$\cG^*$ are non-degenerate straight segments, the faces are convex and do not overlap; the outer face of~$\cT(\cG^*)$ corresponds to~$f_\mathrm{out}$; \item angle condition: for each inner vertex~$v^*$ of~$\cT(\cG^*)$, the sum of the angles at the corners corresponding to black faces is equal to $\pi$ (and similarly for white faces); \item moreover, for each inner face of~$\cG$, if~$v^*$ denotes the corresponding dual vertex in $\cG^*$ with neighbors $v^*_1,\ldots,v^*_{2d}$ such that the (dual) edge~$v^*v^*_{2k-1}$ is dual to the edge~$w_kb_k$ of~$\cG$ and~$v^*v^*_{2k}$ is dual to the edge~$b_kw_{k+1}$ (as above, we assume that~$w_1,b_1,\ldots,w_k,b_k$ are listed in counterclockwise order and~$w_{d+1}:=w_1$), then we have
+\begin{definition} A \emph{t-embedding} of a finite weighted planar bipartite graph~$\cG$ is an embedding $\cT:\cG^*\to\C$ of its augmented dual $\cG^*$ such that the following conditions are satisfied: \begin{itemize} \item under the embedding~$\cT$, the edges of~$\cG^*$ are non-degenerate straight segments, the faces are convex and do not overlap; the outer face of~$\cT(\cG^*)$ corresponds to the cycle replacing~$f_\mathrm{out}$ in the augmented dual~$\cG^*$; \item angle condition: for each inner vertex~$v^*$ of~$\cT(\cG^*)$, the sum of the angles at the corners corresponding to black faces is equal to $\pi$ (and similarly for white faces); \item moreover, for each inner face of~$\cG$, if~$v^*$ denotes the corresponding dual vertex in $\cG^*$ with neighbors $v^*_1,\ldots,v^*_{2d}$ such that the (dual) edge~$v^*v^*_{2k-1}$ is dual to the edge~$w_kb_k$ of~$\cG$ and~$v^*v^*_{2k}$ is dual to the edge~$b_kw_{k+1}$ (as above, we assume that~$w_1,b_1,\ldots,w_k,b_k$ are listed in counterclockwise order and~$w_{d+1}:=w_1$), then we have

 \end{itemize} \end{definition} It is worth noting that the equation~\eqref{eq:Xf=dT/dT} implies that the \emph{geometric} weights (dual edge lengths)~$|\cT(v^*)-\cT(v^*_j)|$ are gauge equivalent to~$\nu_{bw}$.
-Therefore, in order to study the bipartite dimer model on an \emph{abstract} planar graph~$\cG$ one can first find a Coulomb gauge/t-embedding of this graph and then consider the bipartite dimer model on this embedding with geometric weights.
+Therefore, in order to study the bipartite dimer model on an \emph{abstract} planar graph~$\cG$ one can first find a t-embedding of this graph and then consider the bipartite dimer model on this embedding with geometric weights.
 In our paper we apply this general philosophy to (reduced) Aztec diamonds~$A'_{n+1}$.

-\begin{remark} In~\cite{CLR2}, the notion of a \emph{perfect} t-embedding or simply \emph{p-embeddings} of finite graphs is introduced.
+\begin{remark} In~\cite{CLR2}, the notion of a \emph{perfect} t-embedding of finite graphs is introduced.
 The additional condition required at boundary vertices of~$\cT(\cG^*)$ is that the outer face is a tangential polygon and that, for all outer vertices, the inner edges of~$\cT(\cG^*)$ are bisectors of the corresponding angles (in other words, the lines containing these edges pass through the center of the inscribed circle).
-In particular, the symmetric t-embeddings of reduced Aztec diamonds are perfect. \end{remark}
+In particular, the symmetric t-embeddings of reduced Aztec diamonds (defined in the next paragraph) are perfect. \end{remark}

 It was shown in~\cite{KLRR} that, if $\cG$ is a planar graph with outer face of degree $4$ and if we prescribe the four outer vertices of $\cG^*$ to be mapped to the four vertices of a given convex quadrilateral, then there exist two (potentially equal) t-embeddings of $G$ with these prescribed boundary conditions.
 To respect the symmetries of the reduced Aztec diamonds~$A'_{n+1}$, we will study their t-embeddings~$\cT_n$ with symmetric boundary conditions.
 Namely, if~$v^*_E$, $v^*_N$, $v^*_W$ and~$v^*_S$ denote the four outer vertices of the augmented dual to~$A'_{n+1}$, then we require